Maproom

 The good news

-We found a temporary workaround during the period of disruption, which was to reduce the number of map layers from loading at low zoom levels.
+Whilst waiting for several weeks for the solution to be applied, we found a temporary workaround during the period of disruption, which was to reduce the number of map layers from loading at low zoom levels.
 This was not a perfect fix, as there were still faint, almost ghostly line artefacts showing, but the sheer visual disruption was minimised.

 • Standard royalty free terms for downloadable maps